Key Takeaways

 Phase 3: Rating scales and severity assessment

-Administer validated instruments that measure ADHD symptom severity and functional domains:
+Administer validated ADHD assessment tools for adults that measure symptom severity and functional impairment across life domains:

 - Barkley Adult ADHD Rating Scale (BAARS): A 30-item scale for ages 18-89 assessing current symptoms and childhood recollection.
 Provides separate scores for inattention, hyperactivity-impulsivity, and executive dysfunction.